mgoeker/table2itol/README.md

 differences do not matter, but you cannot mix any of these variants.

-Colours defined using `--colour-file` only play a role for columns treated as factor, logical vector.
+Colours defined using `--colour-file` only play a role for columns treated as factor, not for those yielding a logical vector.
 To set the colours used for end points as gradients as well as for binary data, use the `--gradient-file` argument.
 In contrast, one cannot modify the symbols used; this would not make much sense though, since iTOL understands only certain symbols anyway.